KatjaMN/Helsinki-Tampere-with-JSON/README.md

 View the page: https://katjamn.github.io/Helsinki-Tampere-with-JSON/index.html

-(The event page seems to be not working today.)
+(The event page seems to be not working today 21.3.2023.)